whiprandolph/bestseller/Scratch/part 1 - leftovers/09 - Case study - the haudenosaunee.md

 How were the nations of the Haudenosaunee Confederacy able to make a peace that has lasted so long?
 If people today wanted to make a lasting peace, what lessons could they learn from the Haudenosaunee's success?

-The Mohawks are one member nation in the Haudenosaunee Confederacy, and in the book _Basic Call to Consciousness_, a group of Mohawk writers gave many details about the Confederacy's founding and described the _Great Law of Peace_.
+The Mohawks are one member nation in the Haudenosaunee Confederacy, and in the book _A Basic Call to Consciousness_, a group of Mohawk writers gave many details about the Confederacy's founding and described the _Great Law of Peace_.
 The Great Law contains a huge amount of wisdom.
 Here's what I learned.

 First, healthy boundaries are essential, which are brought to life with shared agreements and reliable integrity.